What kind of paper is this?

 The core novelty is the introduction of Displacement Interpolation.

-• New Interpolant: Instead of linearly mixing densities, the paper defines an interpolant $\rho_t$ by moving mass along the gradient of a convex potential $\psi$ (transport map).
+• New Interpolant: The paper defines an interpolant $\rho_t$ by moving mass along the gradient of a convex potential $\psi$ (transport map).

-• Displacement Convexity: It proves that the internal energy $U(\rho)$ and potential energy $G(\rho)$ - which are not convex under linear interpolation - become convex functions of $t$ along this displacement path.
+• Displacement Convexity: It proves that the internal energy $U(\rho)$ and potential energy $G(\rho)$ become convex functions of $t$ along this displacement path.
+This is a property specific to displacement interpolation.

 • Generalization: This framework generalizes the classical Brunn-Minkowski inequality from sets to measures.